labrook/labrook.github.io/index.md

 ### Previous Experience

 Before [true[X]](https://www.truex.com), I worked for [KPMG US](https://home.kpmg/us/en/home.html) as a Data Scientist Manager at [KPMG Lighthouse - Center of Excellency in Data & Analytics](https://advisory.kpmg.us/services/data-analytics.html), where I delivered novel machine learning and artificial intelligence models to help clients turn data into value.
+Clients included [Freddie Mac](http://www.freddiemac.com) and [Johnson & Johnson](https://www.jnj.com).

 Before [KPMG](https://home.kpmg/us/en/home.html), I worked at [SAS Instituite](https://www.sas.com) and led the core data science team of [SAS Fraud Management Solution](https://www.sas.com/en_us/software/fraud-management.html), the industry leading real-time fraud management system to combat credit/debit card and online banking fraud.
 We had built real time fraud detection models for major top-tier banks all over the world, and helped clients prevent fraud loss of hundreds of millions dollars.
 If you live in the US and have a credit/debit card, chances are the neural networks models we build are/were pretecting you and your wealth from fraud.